 Switching gears a bit, consider consolidating individual concerns as one Objective rather than making each one a different KR.
 If you meet quality requirements, environmental regulations, and team member concerns, then what would happen?
 Is there a single metric of growth or change that would quantify success across all three of these arenas?
 This would be a great way to keep an eye on several challenges at once, without having an OKR the size of a shopping list.
 Need some examples?
 Check out this insert from John Doerr’s new book Speed and Scale.

-Finally, OKRs are not the sum of all tasks and will not encompass everything you need to do.
+Remember, OKRs are not the sum of all tasks and will not encompass everything you need to do.
 There will be some aspects of a project that won’t be specifically included in your OKRs, and that’s okay.
 Take some time and really consider: What are the most important indicators of a successful product launch?
 Assuming you’ve done this before, how did your last product launch go?
-What were your 3-4 biggest hurdles?
+What were your three to five biggest hurdles?
 Those should be the basis for your OKRs.
 For further clarification, may I suggest checking out our OKRs 101 series?

 OKRs allow for flexibility and adjustment, so don’t feel you’re locked into something if it’s not working.
 Every company, team, and product is different — so it’s all about finding what works best for you.